 Currently, the healthtech industry is worth $2T.
 Yes, a trillion with a capital “T”.
-Many of the trends the industry was already headed towards were accelerated by the COVID-19 pandemic, but some new trends took center stage.
+Many of the trends the industry was already headed towards were accelerated by the COVID-19 pandemic, but some new trends in android and iOS app creation took center stage.
 Innovators can now take advantage of the trillion-dollar business before corporations can pivot.

 At Ventive, we’re already seeing some really cool ways that tech is applied to healthcare, so we want to share trends that we predict will only grow as innovators, stakeholders, and patients see how tech can enhance the healthcare experience.

 1. Patient-centric Shopping Experience

 Most, if not all, medical experiences involve some level of retail. durable medical equipment (DME), follow-up services, medical hardware, and software, etc., all involve options.
 For example, a patient might be able to choose from different products or tiered pricing.
 In the future, we predict that buying for your medical needs will become more and more like shopping on Amazon (including subscriptions and endless options based on manufacturers).

 A medical shopping experience that mimics the patient's everyday shopping experience will be more profitable for the manufacturer, facility, etc.

 Benefits: Health services more closely imitate the retail sector, increasing gross profit per customer and offering more convenience for patients.